valeriofarias/learn-bdd-playing-dice-book/text/en/02_War_Dice_Class/06_sorting_array.markdown

 This is a important requirement, but I remembered only now: **wardice Should provide yellow and red dice results with an array in decreasing sort**.
 You can see the solution below:

 	describe WarDice do
-		it "The attack and defense should use 1, 2 or 3 dice" do wardice = WarDice.new(0, 7)
+		it "The attack and defence should use 1, 2 or 3 dice" do wardice = WarDice.new(0, 7)
 		  wardice.red.to_s.should match(/^[1-3]$/)
 		  wardice.yellow.to_s.should match(/^[1-3]$/)